theted/ninja.js/README.md

 Given the existing solution, refactor and tidy the code to what you believe would be a best implementation.
 The goal is to end up with a more flexible solution to be able to accommodate further required features.
 Focus on best practices when it comes to react/state management/clean code.

+During the interview, you will be asked to take us through your changes and maybe do some live coding on the spot.

+If there are things you do not get to implement because of complexiy or time shortage, mention them in your PR so we know you thought about it.

+When you make a PR, write down changes you did with a small explanation why.

+## Run the code

 To get started:
 - clone
 - `yarn install`